-You can set the enhanced security option by performing the following steps:
+You can enforce the SHA-384 for all digital signatures by performing the following steps:

-- 1. Run the Administration Tool by clicking Start > All Programs > BigFix > BigFix Administration Tool. . - 2.
+- 1. Run the Administration Tool by clicking Start > All Programs > BigFix > BigFix Administration Tool. - 2.
 Browse to the location of your site license (license.pvk) and click OK. - 3.
 Select the Security tab.
 The following window is displayed: